-Have you suffered a wage loss as a result of accident or injury?
-High Swartz attorneys work together to coordinate a strategy to apply for and maximize any disability benefits available to someone who has suffered a sudden or unexpected loss of income due to illness or injury.
+Have you suffered a wage loss as a result of accident or work injury?
+Our workers comp lawyers here at our Doylestown and Norristown law offices work together to coordinate a strategy to file for a compensation claim and maximize any disability benefits available to someone who has suffered a sudden or unexpected loss of income due to illness or work injury.

-This article focuses on workers’ compensation benefits.
+This article focuses on compensation claims and benefits.
 We will discuss what benefits are available through the Pennsylvania Workers’ Compensation system, how to get those benefits, and how those benefits are affected by other available disability benefits.

 The Pennsylvania Workers’ Compensation Act provides payment of wage replacement benefits, specific loss benefits, and payment of reasonable and necessary medical treatment related to an individual’s work related injury.
 Wage replacement benefits are based on two thirds of a worker’s “average weekly wage”.
 The 2018 maximum weekly workers’ compensation wage loss benefit is $1,025.00.
 The wage loss benefit is paid when a worker is temporarily totally disabled.
 A reduced benefit may be paid if the worker is partially disabled.
 Additional benefits may be paid, regardless of wage loss, if the worker has suffered a specific loss, like a scar or an amputation.
 Any of these benefits, or benefit claims, may be settled for a negotiated lump sum under the Compromise and Release process.